knative/func/docs/reference/func_deploy.md

   -g, --git-url string           Repository url containing the function to build ($FUNC_GIT_URL) -h, --help                     help for deploy
   -i, --image string             Full image name in the form [registry]/[namespace]/[name]:[tag]@[digest].
 This option takes precedence over --registry.
 Specifying digest is optional, but if it is given, 'build' and 'push' phases are disabled. ($FUNC_IMAGE)
   -n, --namespace string         Deploy into a specific namespace.
-Will use function's current namespace by default if already deployed, and the currently active namespace if it can be determined. ($FUNC_NAMESPACE)
+Will use the function's current namespace by default if already deployed, and the currently active context if it can be determined. ($FUNC_NAMESPACE) (default "default")
   -p, --path string              Path to the function.
 Default is current directory ($FUNC_PATH)
       --platform string          Optionally specify a specific platform to build for (e.g. linux/amd64). ($FUNC_PLATFORM) -u, --push                     Push the function image to registry before deploying. ($FUNC_PUSH) (default true)